Theodoret/Cypress-Cucumber_test_project/README.md

 # Cypress-Cucumber_test_project
+## 1. Description
 A test project of automation test on [the ParaBank website](https://parabank.parasoft.com/parabank/index.htm) with Cyper-Cucumber.
-The program consists of three integral tests, _i.e._, new account registration by user, login by user, and database delete by admin.
+The program consists of three integration tests, _i.e._, new account registration by user, login by user, and database deletion by admin.

+## 2. Integration test detail
+1. New account registration by user: the user creates a new account through the registration option.
+Steps: (1) login an invalid account; (2) create a new account; (3) logout of the account.

+2. Login by user: the user logins with a valid account.
+Steps: (1) login with a valid account; (2) logout of the account.

+3. Database deletion by admin: admin deletes the database, thus making the valid accounts invalid.
+Steps: (1) login and logout an account to ensure validity; (2) delete the database through the admin page; (3) validate the action by relogging in to the previous account.

-# Dependencies
+## 3. Dependencies
 cypress: 9.2.1

 cypress-cucumber-preprocessor: 4.3.1

-# Disclaimer
+## 4. Disclaimer
 This project is part of the skill assesement for [the Test Automation Internship in Betr Beta](https://www.linkedin.com/jobs/view/4030634711/?refId=5b062e36-47f5-41a1-87a7-88c6651d47f2&trackingId=or%2B%2Bj6JnQ%2Ba81XnxsNZhDg%3D%3D).

-# Project references
+## 5. Project references
 [1] https://www.lambdatest.com/learning-hub/cypress-cucumber-tutorial

 [2] https://www.browserstack.com/guide/how-to-run-cypress-cucumber-test